dentarg/auth0-blog/_posts/2017-09-17-is-typescript-good-for-nodejs-apps-sure.markdown

 bootstrap();
 ```

-## Building a Nest Application
+## Building a Nest.js Application

-Now that we understand the building blocks available on Nest, let's create a small application with this framework.
-Through this app, we will be able to see some of the core concepts of Nest in action.
+Now that we understand the building blocks available on Nest.js, let's create a small application with this framework.
+Through this app, we will be able to see some of the core concepts of Nest.js in action.

-Nest provides two easy ways to start a new application.
-We could clone [the Nest TypeScript Starter project available on GitHub](https://github.com/kamilmysliwiec/nest-typescript-starter), or we could use the [CLI tool for Nest applications](https://github.com/nestjs/nest-cli).
+Nest.js provides two easy ways to start a new application.
+We could clone [the Nest.js TypeScript Starter project available on GitHub](https://github.com/kamilmysliwiec/nest-typescript-starter), or we could use the [CLI tool for Nest.js applications](https://github.com/nestjs/nest-cli).
 Both alternatives are equally good and provide a solid foundation to build apps.
-Though, as we want to understand how a Nest application is built, we are going to create a new one from scratch.
+Though, as we want to understand how a Nest.js application is built, we are going to create a new one from scratch.

 ### What We'll Build

-During this article, we are going to create a small RESTful API that enables users to create, retrieve, update, and delete companies.
+During the rest of the article, we are going to create a small RESTful API that enables users to create and retrieve companies.
 To keep things simple, we will handle companies without interacting with any external database.
-That is, we will hold companies in memory just while the application is up and running.
+That is, we will hold companies in memory and instances of companies will be lost on a eventual reboot.

-The application, although small, will help us understand from what pieces a Nest application is made of and how these pieces work together.
-In the end, we will have the same configuration we would get by using the Nest CLI tool or by cloning the starter project.
+The application, although small, will help us understand from what pieces a Nest.js application is made of and how these pieces work together.
+In the end, we will have the same configuration we would get by using the Nest.js CLI tool or by cloning the starter project.

 ### Initializing NPM

-A Nest application is nothing more than a Node.js app.
+A Nest.js application is nothing more than a Node.js app.
 As such, we will create a new directory to hold the source code of our app, and will use NPM to manage our dependencies.
 We achieve that by running the following commands:

 ```bash
 # create a new directory